acabedo/oralstats/README.md

 - Cabedo Nebot, A. (2022).
 Using Oralstats for prosodic characterisation of speakers in different discourse genres.
 Loquens, 8(1-2), e079. <https://doi.org/10.3989/loquens.2021.079>

+- Cabedo Nebot, A. (2022).
+Visualizing melody with multiple acoustic and tagging values using the visualization module of the Oralstats tool.
+Estudios de Fonética Experimental, XXXI, 135-148. https://www.ub.edu/journalofexperimentalphonetics/pdf-articles/XXXI-10-Cabedo.pdf

 # Docs

 The docs section is **still under development**.
 For now, if you have